letv1nnn/Computer-Science/Animated-GIFs/README.md

 # *Animated GIF*

-Used Go's standard image packages, which I've used to create a sequence of bit-mapped images and then encode the sequence as a GIF animation.
+Used Go's standard image packages to create a sequence of bit-mapped images and then encode the sequence as a GIF animation.

 ## *Build*